Racing

 Stumptown Cross is a series of fun, competitive cross country races for runners of all ages and abilities to truly test their ability.
 Come out and test yourself in the grass, hills, and mud!

-Each year, we send teams of TRL members, who’ve participated in at least two races of the series, to USATF Club Cross Country Nationals.
+Each year, we send teams of TRL members who’ve participated in at least two races of the series to USATF Club Cross Country Nationals.
 Financial support to the National Championship is offered to those who make the team selection process.
+This year’s nationals are in Tacoma on December 14, so we anticipate a large turnout.

 Register online at RunSignUp.com

-The Summer Series is a TRL club competition that rewards members for both how well they place, as well as how many events they show up for.
-The winners are based on a top 10 list for men and women, with the top 5 based on how club members place in the events they run, and the next 5 based on participation – so the more events you race, the higher your rank.
+The Spring Intro Summer Series is a TRL club competition that rewards members for both how well they place and how many events they show up for.
+Winners go 10 deep in each gender division, with the top 5 decided by placement in the races, and the next 5 by participation – so the more you do, the higher your rank.
 Members who do more events stand a better shot at placing better through either method, since one never knows who is going to show up on any given day.
+Some events are age-graded.

 Rules for the Strava segment: